 - 1. Special Assignments: Students may be required to perform reasonable tasks as suited to the disciplinary infraction. - 2.
 Lunch detention: the student would eat lunch in the detention hall and spend the remainder of the period studying.
 Students must purchase a hot lunch while in the detention hall, or bring a sack lunch from home.
 Students who fail to attend or get removed from a lunch detention are subject to in-school detention and/or suspension. - 3.
+Withholding of privileges: Special privileges such as library, hall pass, computer use, or other privileges may be withheld. - 4.
+Removal from class: A student may be temporarily removed from a class by a teacher.
+The seriousness of the offense, the student's attitude, and the number of previous offenses are all factors determining the final resolution.
+The teacher must submit the reasons in writing to the principal as soon as possible after the removal. - 5.
 Detention: will be held after school (the majority on either Tuesday or Friday) other days may apply as needed; transportation will not be provided.
 Students should fully understand that any teacher in the building has the authority to correct misconduct at any time.
 Therefore, it is conceivable that a staff member might assign a detention to a student who is not in any of his/her classes.
 All students receiving a detention will have 24 hours notice.
 Students who do not return detention slips with parental signatures will be subject to additional disciplinary action.
 The type of detention, (lunch or afterschool) the number of lunch detentions, or the number and length of time in after school detention, is determined by the offense.
-Students who fail to attend or get removed from an after school detention are subject to in-school detention and/or suspension. - 4.
-Withholding of privileges: Special privileges such as library, hall pass, computer use, or other privileges may be withheld. - 5.
-Friday School: Friday Schools meet at the Galion Middle School from 2:50 3:50 p.m for the 1 hour; 2:50 5:50 pm for the 3 hour. - a.
-Work assigned by the classroom teacher to be completed by the student in Friday School will be returned to the classroom teacher.
-After School Detentions can also be assigned from 2:50- 3:50. - b.
-Students serving 3 hours will have one restroom break as assigned by the Friday School supervisor.
-Students are to use the designated restroom and are not to be roaming the halls.
-Students needing additional time in the restroom, additional restroom breaks, or trips to locker will not have their time outside of the classroom count as served time.
-The additional time will be added to the end of the assigned time. - c.
-Failure to comply will result in the day not counting toward your record of attendance. - d.
-Students who fail to attend, or get removed from, a 1 hour, will be assigned a 3 hour Friday School.
-Students who fail to attend or get removed from a 3 hour Friday School are subject to in-school detention and/or suspension. - 6.
-Participation in extracurricular activities is a privilege and not a right.
-Therefore a student can be prohibited from participating in any particular or all extra-curricular activities for offenses or violations of the Student Code of Conduct/Student Discipline Code for a period not to exceed the remainder of the school year in which the offense or violation of the Student Code of Conduct/Student Discipline Code took place.
-In addition, student athletes are further subject to the Athletic Code of Conduct and may be prohibited from participating in all or part of any interscholastic sport for violations therein.
-Students prohibited from participation in all or part of any extracurricular activity are not entitled to further notice, hearing, or appeal rights.
+Students who fail to attend or get removed from an after school detention are subject to in-school detention and/or suspension.